Fighting at Tripoli airport, gunmen surround planes

 TRIPOLI Clashes broke out between rival Libyan militias at Tripoli's international airport on Monday after angry gunmen drove armed pickup trucks on to the tarmac and surrounded planes, forcing the airport to cancel flights.

-In a fresh challenge to the interim government's weak authority, members of the al-Awfea Brigade occupied the airport for several hours demanding the release of their leader whom they said was being held by Tripoli's security forces.
+In a fresh challenge to the interim government's weak authority, members of the al-Awfea Brigade force occupied the airport to demand the release of their leader whom they said was being held by Tripoli's security forces, officials said.

-Brigades of former fighters said they had restored calm at the airport by Monday evening.
-The groups, who have joined the interior ministry since last year's war but are still loyal to their own commanders, said they had acted of their own accord.
-One brigade leader said 10 people were injured in the clashes but did not give details.

 Weeks before a planned election, Libya's new rulers are struggling to assert their control over an array of former fighters who still refuse to lay down their arms after last year's war that ousted Muammar Gaddafi.